PeteHaitch/phd_thesis/markdown/wgbs_analysis.md

 In addition to determining whether a cytosine is methylated or unmethylated, we also want to determine the _context_ of the cytosine, also known as the _methylation type_.
 That is, we want to determine whether the cytosine is a CG, CHG or a CHH.

 This is done by examining the two nucleotides upstream of the cytosine.
 It can be done based on the reference sequence, as is done in `Bismark` and `comethylation`, or from the reads themselves.
 The obvious difficulty with using the reads themselves is if the cytosine occurs at the last or second last position of the read, in which case the context may not be unambiguously determined from the the read alone.
 Instead, the context may be refined by initially using the reference genome context and then correcting for any sample-specific genetic variants in the two downstream bases.

+A further complication occurs when there is a genetic variant in the two nucleotides upstream of the methylation locus.
+We would like to use the two upstream nucleotides from the sample to infer the sample-specific methylation context, either inferred from each read separately or from a variant calling procedure such as `Bis-SNP`.
+However, this further complicates the methylation calling and so tools such as `Bismark` derive the context from the reference genome.

 ## Identifying differential methylation